OfferZen-Community/developer-mentoring/docs/getting-started-with-mentoring/For Mentors/mentor-skills.md

 All new ventures are accompanied by a certain amount of risk.
 Your mentee will need guidance as they consider which risks are manageable, and which risks cannot be surmounted.

 There are additional tools that can be used when planning a new venture that’ll help you and your mentee determine what the risks are and whether they're surmountable or not.
-For instance, at [**Project Thrive**](https://www.offerzen.com/thrive?utm_source=github&utm_medium=thrive&utm_campaign=all_supply_awareness_handbook_both_github&utm_content=mentor-skills-thrive-example), we encourage mentees to work through the **SWOT analysis** to help them identify any threats upfront.
+For instance, at **Project Thrive**, we encouraged mentees to work through the **SWOT analysis** to help them identify any threats upfront.

 ### 5. Open doors for your mentee